 · Historical landmarks dating back at least to the expedition of Lewis and Clark

 Located within the boundaries of Twin Falls Park, the Shoshone Falls make a spectacular backdrop to the Snake River Valley and can be viewed at their peak during the Spring months when the snow melts or after a particularly rainy Winter season.
 Located five miles east of the city of Twin Falls, Idaho and about 130 miles southeast of the state’s capital, Boise, the Shoshone Falls makes it easy to commune with and appreciate nature.

 Investors seeking Boise homes, Meridian property, or other Idaho real estate near the area will find easy access to nature an added enhancement for property values.
-Owned and operated by the city of Twin Falls, Twin Falls Park overlooks the Shoshone Falls and the city has worked hard to ensure that visitors to the park can enjoy the Shoshone Falls experience by contracting with Idaho Hydroelectric Power to ensure maximum viewing cability of the falls by reducingproduction during the daylight hours.
-The hiking routes with views of the falls are made to accomodate those with handicap, purposely designed and rated as “easy” wherever possible.
+Owned and operated by the city of Twin Falls, Twin Falls Park overlooks the Shoshone Falls and the city has worked hard to ensure that visitors to the park can enjoy the Shoshone Falls experience by contracting with Idaho Hydroelectric Power to ensure maximum viewing ability of the falls by reducing production during the daylight hours.
+The hiking routes with views of the falls are made to accommodate those with handicap, purposely designed and rated as “easy” wherever possible.

 The easy drive out of Boise begins on interstate highway 84 east and continues towards Twin Falls on 93 south.